BookOps-CAT/bookops-worldcat/docs/index.md

 #### WorldcatAccessToken

 WorldCat Metadata API requires an access token for authorization.
-This library utilizes OAuth 2.0 and Client Credential Grant flow to aquire OCLC's access token.
+This library utilizes OAuth 2.0 and Client Credential Grant flow to aquire it.
+Any requests during the `MetadataSession` are authenticated using this access token.

 Basic usage:
 ```python